 Meta Weapons

-Certain weapons and builds are considered “meta” for their high damage output and effectiveness in endgame content.
-These meta builds often involve specific weapons, armor sets, and decorations that maximize damage and survivability.
+There are certain weapons and builds that are dubbed “meta” due to their great damage dealt and efficiency in endgame content.
+These meta builds usually come with specific weapon, armor set, and decoration requirements, which all serve to enhance both damage output and survivability.

 Elemental and Status Effects